 Not only will the MFN harm American patients in the form of fewer treatments and worse health outcomes, it will also harm the economy because of a decline in American R&D.

 This medical innovation is enormously beneficial to American workers and to the economy.
 Manufacturers invest over $100 billion in the U.S. economy every year, directly supporting over 800,000 jobs.

 When indirect jobs are included, this innovation supports 4 million jobs and $1.1 trillion in total economic impact.
 Pharmaceutical jobs are also high paying – the average compensation is over $126,000 – more than double the $60,000 average compensation in the U.S.

 The MFN is supported by progressive leaders like Nancy Pelosi and Bernie Sanders

 Supporters of the most favored nation plan have claimed the concept is a free market proposal that will incentivize manufacturers to negotiate better deals.
 However, this assumes foreign countries now have an incentive to let manufacturers get a better deal and that manufacturers did not negotiate the best outcome already.

 The proposal was also included in House Speaker Nancy Pelosi’s legislation that would force manufacturers to accept government set prices or face a 95 percent excise tax.

 Pelosi’s proposal could prevent 100 lifesaving and life-preserving medicines from being created over the next decade, according to the Council of Economic Advisers.

-The IPI is being proposed through the Obamacare Center for Medicare and Medicaid Innovation (CMMI).
+The MFN is being proposed through the Obamacare Center for Medicare and Medicaid Innovation (CMMI).

 There is long standing conservative opposition to CMMI based on the concern that it bypasses Congress’ power over the purse as enshrined in Article I of the Constitution.